 On the topic of Instagram, having an Instagram or Facebook page allows for constant communication and back and forth with customers.
 They can comment on your posts and then you can reply, allowing you to build a relationship with each individual customer – something that wasn’t really possible a few years back.
 See some Instagram Apps that can help you in your business.

 Having your business become more mobile-friendly opens you up to provide more opportunities to offer new benefits to customers and get more customers and app downloads in return.

 You can offer discounts on products and services if customers download or interact with your app, like 10% off a meal for people who ‘like’ or comment on your business’s latest Instagram photo, or free delivery if they order your goods through your business’s app.

 In-app benefits are massive in this day and age, and customers and potential customers seriously respond to them in a very positive way.
 As mentioned already, there are so many routes you can go that take advantage of an app or a mobile presence.

-To take full advantage you should be making sure that your mobile side of your business offers something the desktop side doesn’t.
-The end goal is to be in contact with more people on mobile, therefore give them a reason to check out the mobile side of your business, and not just stick with the desktop side.
+To take full advantage, you should make sure that the mobile side of your business offers something the desktop side doesn’t.
+The end goal is to be in contact with more people on mobile, therefore giving them a reason to check out the mobile side of your business and not just stick with the desktop side.